motleyagency/docker-wordpress/README.md

 Database is stored locally inside the data/mariadb folder in your project root.

-You can access the database for example with Sequel Pro with following settings.
-Passwords only work if you haven't changed the defaults.
+You can access the database for example with Sequel Pro with following settings (default passwords).

 - Host = 127.0.0.1
 - Username = root